miguelvelazco0116/RedBearCC3200_IoT/README.md

 # RedBearCC3200_IoT
-The next sketch is an example how to connect the board ReadBear CC3200(TI) to upload data (temperature) to IBM Cloud - IoT Watson
+The next sketch is an example how to connect the board ReadBear CC3200(TI) to upload data (temperature/humidity) to IBM Cloud - IoT Watson

 # Hardware
  * Sensor DHT11 (https://hetpro-store.com/sensor-dht11/)